 As far as most Mexicans are concerned, breakfast (desuyanos) is one of the most important meals of the day.
 Most people will start their day with a hearty serving of eggs or chilaquiles (torn-up, fried tortillas).

 These are often enjoyed alongside fruit platters, strong cups of coffee, and fresh fruit juice or agua frescas.
 If you want to enjoy something quintessentially Chiapescan, order huevos chiapanecos.

 The eggs are prepared by making an omelet of fried tostadas, eggs, and beans.
 Then, creamy, Chiapescan double cream cheese, avocados, cream, and jalapeno peppers are placed on the top.

-Most Chiapa de Corzo hotels serve breakfast.
+Most Chiapa de Corzo hotels serve traditional Mexican breakfasts.
 You can also consider stopping by Jardines de Chiapa Restaurant (Francisco I. Madero 395, San Jacinto, 29160), El Campanario Restaurant (Av.
-Coronel Salvador Urbina 5, San Jacinto, 29160) or La cocina de la Tía (Francisco I. Madero 491-12, San Jacinto, 29160).
+Coronel Salvador Urbina 5, San Jacinto, 29160), or La cocina de la Tía (Francisco I. Madero 491-12, San Jacinto, 29160).